dimitrskpl/promis-spatial-bias-mitigation/README.md

    - Script: `src/experiments/xgb_eq_opp_exp.py`
    - Description: Experiments using XGBoost.

-**Note**: Results from the experiments (except for the audit experiment) are automatically saved for later analysis.
+**Note**: At the start of each script/notebook of the experiments you may find additional documentation.
+Results from the experiments (except for the audit experiment) are automatically saved for later analysis.

 ---